silburt/DeepMoon/README.md

 affect final model convergence.

 ### Quick Usage

-See docs/Using Zenodo Data.ipynb for an ipython notebook showing some basic examples on loading models, generating sample datasets and model predictions, etc.
+See `docs/Using Zenodo Data.ipynb` for basic examples on generating sample datasets, loading a pre-trained CNN and using it to make predictions on samples.

 ## Authors